publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIV/ptII/m__us_usc_t19_s1673c.md

     (e) __Suspension of investigation procedure__

-    Before an investigation may be suspended under subsection (b) or (c) of this section the administering authority shall—
+    Before an investigation may be suspended under subsection (b) or (c) the administering authority shall—

         (1) notify the petitioner of, and consult with the petitioner concerning, its intention to suspend the investigation, and notify other parties to the investigation and the Commission not less than 30 days before the date on which it suspends the investigation,

-        (2) provide a copy of the proposed agreement to the petitioner at the time of the notification, together with an explanation of how the agreement will be carried out and enforced, and of how the agreement will meet the requirements of subsections (b) and (d) or (c) and (d) of this section, and
+        (2) provide a copy of the proposed agreement to the petitioner at the time of the notification, together with an explanation of how the agreement will be carried out and enforced, and of how the agreement will meet the requirements of subsections (b) and (d) or (c) and (d), and

-        (3) permit all interested parties described in [section 1677(9) of this title][/us/usc/t19/s1677/9] to submit comments and information for the record before the date on which notice of suspension of the investigation is published under subsection (f)(1)(A) of this section.
+        (3) permit all interested parties described in [section 1677(9) of this title][/us/usc/t19/s1677/9] to submit comments and information for the record before the date on which notice of suspension of the investigation is published under subsection (f)(1)(A).

     (f) __Effects of suspension of investigation__

         (1) __In general__

-        If the administering authority determines to suspend an investigation upon acceptance of an agreement described in subsection (b) or (c) of this section, then—
+        If the administering authority determines to suspend an investigation upon acceptance of an agreement described in subsection (b) or (c), then—

             (A) it shall suspend the investigation, publish notice of suspension of the investigation, and issue an affirmative preliminary determination under [section 1673b(b) of this title][/us/usc/t19/s1673b/b] with respect to the subject merchandise, unless it has previously issued such a determination in the same investigation,